dev-achintha/Fileserver/README.md

 <h2>Dependencies</h2>

-<p>This project uses Java's built-in libraries for socket programming, GUI, and file handling.</p>
+<p>This project uses Java's built-in libraries for socket programming, GUI, and file handling.
+And the sqlite-jdbc-3.43.0.0 driver to connect with database</p>

 <h2>Database</h2>